MilkyDeveloper/Campfire2/README.md

    ```
 4. Run `speaker-test` (you may need to run it twice for it to work)

 PulseAudio is complicated and is often considered bloated.
 A tool called Apulse is a much better alternative, creating a compatibility layer between PulseAudio libraries and ALSA.
 99% of PulseAudio apps will work with Apulse.
-You can use Apulse by putting `apulse` before your command.
+Apulse is automatically used; no special invocation is needed.